 Moving now to animals of a spikier persuasion, here’s an exceptionally good Scelidosaurus for the time (subsequent discoveries/publications have revealed that the animal’s legs were rather shorter and it had different armour patterns).
 Unusually among the reconstructions in this book, this is a hefty-looking creature with a suitably wide stance and fat tail, and this is shown off nicely by the choice of perspective (which also neatly parallels its distant later relative Stegosaurus, below).
 The attention to detail in the skin folds and wrinkles is particularly good here.

 As mentioned, Stegosaurus is shown in a similar pose, although as it’s given a whole spread to luxuriate over we’re also treated to a not-quite-lateral view as well.
 Note the typically orange-ish plates and green body (although there are some tan parts, too – gotta have those).
 Peculiarly, the individual over on the left is given four pairs of tail spikes, reminiscent of earlier reconstructions of S. ungulatus – an idea I thought had pretty much been binned by this time (although not necessarily by everyone, I suppose).
-Given that the animal on the left only has two pairs, it may be that this image is intended to be a comparison of sorts between S. ungulatus and S. stenops, although this isn’t made explicit in the text.
+Given that the animal on the right only has two pairs, it may be that this image is intended to be a comparison of sorts between S. ungulatus and S. stenops, although this isn’t made explicit in the text.
 (I’m left wondering how many of the book’s younger readers noticed this discrepancy…)

 Here, the tendency of Zallinger to make his dinosaurs rather skinny actually works in his favour, and these stegosaurs are strikingly ‘modern’-looking when compared with some contemporary art.
 While they do have deep bodies (ain’t no cheatin’ those proportions), they hold their heads and tails well clear of the ground.